ambossIconambossIcon

 Risk stratificationtoggle arrow icon

-• Multiple scoring systems are used in patients with NSTE-ACS to:
+• In patients with NSTE-ACS, multiple scoring systems are used to:

 • Help identify high-risk vs. low-risk patients